HackerYou/scratchWorkshop/scratch.md

 https://scratch.mit.edu/projects/155367201/

 The first thing that we're going to need to do is decide what our maze is going to look like.
-Let's draw this out by hand through a process called *wireframing*.
+Let's draw this out by hand in a process called *wireframing*.

 Once we've wireframed the maze, let's draw it as a backdrop.
 We'll also draw the goal.